SovereignCloudStack/website/_i18n/en/_posts/blog/2023-05-25-outcomes-for-r5.md

 [Issue #285](https://github.com/SovereignCloudStack/standards/issues/285) gives an overview of standardization items for the IaaS layer.

+The first results of our standardization effort became visible recently in our [standards repository](https://github.com/SovereignCloudStack/standards) where we now feature a

 ### [SCS is understandable](https://github.com/orgs/SovereignCloudStack/projects/6/views/22)

-In the last half year the [documentation page](https://docs.scs.community) already came to life and with the efforts of the SIG Documentation it is not just a pile of documents but has a concept to it.
-However in order for SCS to be understandable more than just awesome docs are needed.
+In the last half year the [documentation page](https://docs.scs.community) came to life and thanks to the efforts of the SIG Documentation it is not just a pile of documents but has a concept to it.
+For SCS to be understandable more than just awesome docs are needed.
 Collecting feedback from SCS integrators just as much as people and organizations that have their first touchpoint with SCS plays an important role to assure SCS is continously becoming more understandable.

 ### [SCS enables](https://github.com/orgs/SovereignCloudStack/projects/6/views/20)